Flight-Free-UK/flight_free_uk_website/source/posts/2022-series-aviation-and-wildlife.html.markdown

 ### Jen

-I’ve been observing the birds around the airport area and what I’ve noticed is that when the large jets take off, the larger birds seem to fly up.
+I’ve been observing the birds around the airport area and I’ve noticed that when the large jets take off, the larger birds seem to fly up.
 The smaller ones don’t seem to be affected and I wonder if that’s because they have hedges around the area buffering the sound.

 Conversely, when smaller planes take off, the smaller birds fly up.
 I don’t know about sonics or acoustics so I don’t know if it’s the sound levels that do it, but if it’s the larger birds that fly up when the larger planes are taking off is that going to make them more prone to bird strikes?